 Benefits of Sprung Synthetic Finishes over Sprung Timber Finishes

-We explain the rationale in further detail below.
+We explain why we offer these different surfaces in further detail below.

 Sports Performance and Synthetic Surfaces

-You should be aware that there is absolutely no compromise in sports performance between a sprung sports floor finished in timber or a synthetic surface such as Sports Linoleum.
+There is absolutely no compromise in sports performance between a sprung sports floor finished in timber and a sprung sports floor finished in a synthetic surface such as sport vinyl.

-You should also note that sprung sports systems such as our Athen or London when finished with a synthetic surface still incorporate the performance benefits of timber in their sub-construction.
+Our sprung sports floor systems such as DYNAMIK Sydney or DYNAMIK London when finished with a solid synthetic surface still incorporate the performance benefits of timber in their sub-construction.

 If you watch top level sporting events including the Olympics you will find most sports are played on a sprung synthetic surface – the exception is Basketball where in Elite Basketball Arenas a timber finish is required to meet FIBA 1 playing standards.
-We work very closely with Basketball England and are their official flooring supplier accordingly, we have installed timber surfaces to a number of their sporting arenas where the primary focus is Basketball.
+DYNAMIK are the Official Partner to Basketball England and have installed at various sporting arenas including the National Basketball Performance Centre in Manchester, home of the GB Basketball teams.

 Multi-sport – Multi-use

-Sport usage can range from badminton to basketball or spin class to trampoline use.
+Sport usage can range from Badminton to Basketball or Spin class to Trampoline use.
 This range of sporting activities imposes high demands on a sports floor.
-It must perform for the badminton player but must be able to resist damage from trampolines and spinning bikes which are moved across the floor.
+It must perform for the Badminton player but must be able to resist damage from trampolines and sports equipment which are moved across the floor.

-Community use can involve local social functions whereby the floor needs to cope with spillages and stiletto heels.
-The hall may then be used by the school for a range of non-sporting activities, such as dining, exams, parent teacher evenings or prom nights to name but a few.
-A synthetic finish has the ability to deal with these non-sporting usage whilst still providing the
+Community use can involve social functions whereby the floor needs to cope with spillages and stiletto heels.
+The hall may then be used by the school for a range of non-sporting activities, such as exams, dining, parent teacher evenings or prom nights to name but a few.
+A solid synthetic finish has the ability to deal with these non-sporting usage whilst still providing the required sports performance.

-The need to protect the sport finish with carpet tiles or alternative surface protection is purely optional with a sprung synthetic surface whereas this is not the case with a sprung timber surface – floor protection must be used in order to protect the timber from indentation and scratches as well as maintaining its warranty.
+The need to protect the sport surface with carpet tiles or alternative surface protection is purely optional with a solid synthetic surface whereas with a sprung timber surface we would advise that floor protection, such as the DYNAMIK Giant Carpet Tiles are used in order to protect the timber from indentation and scratches as well as maintaining its warranty.